mshabunin/opencv/doc/tutorials/introduction/linux_install/linux_install.markdown

 - Build - run actual compilation process:
     - Using _make_...
     @snippet linux_install_a.sh build
-    - ...or _ninja_:
+    - ... or _ninja_:
     @snippet linux_install_b.sh build

 @note
+_Configure_ process can download some files from the internet to satisfy library dependencies, connection failures can cause some of modules or functionalities to be turned off or behave differently.
+Refer to the @ref tutorial_general_install tutorial for details and full configuration options reference.

+@note
 If you experience problems with the build process try to clean or recreate build directory.
 Changes in configuration like disabling a dependency, modifying build scripts or switching sources to another branch are not handled very well and can result in broken workspace.

 @note
-Refer to the @ref tutorial_general_install tutorial for full configuration options reference.

-@note
-Make can run multiple compilation processes in parallel, `-j<NUM>` option means "run `<NUM>` jobs simultaneously".
-Ninja will automatically detect number of available processor cores and does not need `-j` option.
+_Make_ can run multiple compilation processes in parallel, `-j<NUM>` option means "run <NUM> jobs simultaneously". _Ninja_ will automatically detect number of available processor cores and does not need `-j` option.

 ## Check build results {#tutorial_linux_install_detailed_basic_verify}